arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 You just need to have a local backend...
 And maybe disable animations.
 And... you know, somehow wait for backend responses.
 And don’t forget about the infrastructure.

-Let’s just slow down a little and go over all testing layers from [the testing pyramid](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html) first:
+Let’s slow down a little and go over all testing layers from [the testing pyramid](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html) first:
 Unit, Integration, UI.
 The general suggested split is 70% (Unit), 20% (Integration) and 10% (UI).
 This ratio is justified by rising